ueberdosis/hocuspocus/docs/src/docPages/api/on-create-document.md

     // Convert the prosemirror JSON to a ydoc const ydoc = prosemirrorJSONToYDoc(schema, prosemirrorDocument)

-    // Encode the current state as a Yjs update const update = encodeStateAsUpdate(ydoc)

-    // And apply the update to the Y-Doc hocuspocus provides applyUpdate(data.document, update)
+    // And pass it to the resolve method resolve(ydoc)
   },
 })